Juan "Papo" Franceschi

 Juan "Papo" Franceschi (12 January 1947 – 20 October 1990), was a Puerto Rican track and field athlete from Ponce, Puerto Rico.

 Biography

 Juan "Papo" Franceschi was born in Barrio San Anton, Ponce, Puerto Rico, on 12 January 1947.
 Franceschi Vega was known as "El Bolido de San Antón".
 He was a cousin of Otoniel Velez Franceschi, and a track and field runner in Puerto Rico, participating in the 1966 X Juegos CAC Games where he won a gold medal in the 400 meters with a time of 46.7, a new record in the Games.
 He also won Bronze in the long relay ("relevo largo").
 In 1967 he won fourth place at the Panamerican Games in Winnipeg, Manitoba, Canada, with a score of 46.09.
 He also competed in the 1968 Olympic games in Mexico City.
-He was shot and killed on 20 October 1990 and is buried at Camposanto Cristo Resucitado in Ponce.
-He was father to two sons and three daughters.
+He was shot and killed on 20 October 1990 in San Juan, Puerto Rico and is buried at Camposanto Cristo Resucitado in Ponce.
+He was father to two sons and three daughters, Johnny Franceschi is one of his sons.